Boom Boom Boom Boom

 Brian produced images with a real presence and quality, and managed to capture a unique and relatively short lived scene in fascinating detail.
 Not only on-stage, but back in the dressing rooms, he photographed these giants of the blues relaxing with a beer and a pack of cards, or posing for souvenir pictures with British fans, male and female, a remarkable cultural melting pot considering that many of the musicians themselves could not even travel next to whites in some States back home at that time.
 It shows how music could and can cross any boundaries.

 FEATURING : Johnny Guitar Watson, Big Joe Turner, Chuck Berry, Screaming Jay Hawkins, Little Richard, Bo Diddley, Jimmy Reed, Hubert Sumlin, Howlin Wolf, Buddy Guy, John Lee Hooker, The Rolling Stones, Carl Perkins AND MANY MORE.

 PHOTOGRAPHER : BRIAN SMITH.
 Brian was born and bred in Manchester in 1943, Brian Smith’s day job for 46½ years was as a Tax Inspector (but as one writer said, we’ll not hold that against him!).
 He retired in 2007.
 Married in 1968 to his wife Shirley, they have four children.

 CONSULTING EDITOR : MARK STRATFORD.
 Mark co-founded the respected reissue label RPM and has worked as a music consultant to most of the specialist and major record labels for over twenty years.

 DESIGN : SIMON ROBINSON.
 Simon has worked on the design and packaging of archive CDs since before the format existed and now concentrates on popular culture books.

-168 pages / CMYK printing of monochrome images / softback / published spring 2017
+168 pages / CMYK printing of monochrome images / softback / published summer 2017

 Nice mention of the forthcoming book here on ModCulture website: